kenhkan/noflo-passport/README.md

 [here](http://passportjs.org/guide/oauth/).
 This component configures a provider for use.

+The setup may be a little confusing as `passport/OAuth2` registers the strategy while `passport/OAuth2Handler` handles the actual HTTP requests during a transaction.

+Most of the ports accept configuration packets, most likely only once in the lifetime of the program.
+However, they may also be sent new configuration packets dynamically for situations like when the provider's authentication URLs are dependent upon the user's ID in their identity database.

+The 'IN' in-port, on the other, lives "separately" from the rest of the ports.
+It takes whatever you feed it and spits that out along with the tokens and profile upon every authentication.
+This is to provide a mechanism to identify a transaction when the provider does not return anything in the profile along with the token.
+The data it receives persists until new data is fed to it.

+Because Passport.js requires a user object to be returned, there is a 'USER' in-port accepting the user object, the one sent by 'OUT' with a 'user' attribute.
+It then closes the connection by continuing with the HTTP request flow.

 #### In-Ports

-* *IN*: IPs passed here will be forwarded as-is to OUT with the resulting tokens.
+* *IN*: IPs passed here will be forwarded as an array of IPs to OUT with the resulting tokens.
 * *USER*: Passport.js expects a user object to be passed to it when the token is consumed.
 For each OUT it must eventually return to USER to complete the transaction!
-* *NAME*: The name to assign an OAuth2 strategy with Passport.js
+* *NAME*: The name to assign an OAuth2 strategy with Passport.js.
+Pass this in *last* as this would perform the assignment.
 * REQUEST: The URL to request a new token.
 See "requestTokenURL" in Passport.js documentation
 * *ACCESS*: The URL to request the access token.
 See "accessTokenURL" in